-This measures the strength of your bones by testing how dense they are.
-By doing this, bone density tests can show if you have osteoporosis or may get it, detect if you are at risk of fractures and help your healthcare provider monitor your progress through treatment.
+The DEXA bone density scan measures the strength of your bones by testing how dense they are.
+By doing this, bone density tests can show if you have osteoporosis or may get it.
+They can also detect if you are at risk of fractures and can help your healthcare provider monitor your progress through treatment.
 Bone density tests are painless, simple and quick.
 With early detection, the effects of osteoporosis can be substantially slowed.

 Performed by a registered technologist, there are two types of mammograms.
 A screening mammogram is best described as a routine, annual screening exam performed on women with no specific breast complaints, while a diagnostic mammogram is performed on women with a specific complaint, such as a lump or focal point of breast tenderness.
 The technologist X-rays the area and reviews the films for characteristics like image quality, proper positioning and adequate compression.
 Films are then viewed by a radiologist who specializes in the interpretation of breast imaging studies.
 A report is generated and is sent to the referring physician.